You have a great website!

-We will be sailing on 10/30 and will be arriving Boston on 10/29.
-I would like to place the terminal on my map so that I can determine where to stay.
+We will be sailing on 10/30 and will be arriving in Boston at Logan International on 9/29.
+I would like to place the terminal on my map so that I can determine where to stay (any suggestions?).
 I don't want to be far from the airport nor the cruise terminal.

 Hope you have a wonderful time in Boston - and a terrific cruise!